sr4001/simplemindedrobot/content/privacy.md

 While we don't collect personal information directly, some third-party services and functionalities we use may process or store data:

-1. GitHub (via utteranc.es): For comment storage
+1. GitHub (via giscus): For comment storage
 2. Cloudflare Insights: For web traffic analysis
 3. Google Fonts: For website styling
 4. FlexSearch: For on-site search functionality

 ## Comment System

-We use utteranc.es, a lightweight comments widget built on GitHub issues.
+We use [giscus](https://giscus.app), a lightweight comments widget built on GitHub issues.
 Here's what you need to know:

 1. To comment, you need a GitHub account.
-2. Your comments will be stored as GitHub issues.
+2. Your comments will be stored as GitHub discussions.
-3. All comments will be moderated.
+3. All comments are subject to moderation.
 4. We will not use your GitHub information for any purpose other than responding to comments.
 5. The use of GitHub Issues and GitHub accounts is subject to GitHub's terms and conditions, not those of Simpleminded Robot.